Referenceanswer (Attributes 1)

 Specifying the symbolicEquality attribute switches to a symbolic answer-checker that demands exact syntatical equality.
 The symbolic equality can be relaxed with the simplifyOnCompare attribute.

-The simplifyOnCompare attribute has four options:
+The simplifyOnCompare attribute has five options:

 • simplifyOnCompare="none": the default value of demanding exact equality.